 In all observing templates of ERIS, the unit of offsets are standardized to arcseconds.
-The reference system can either be in SKY (RA, DEC) or in DETECTOR (x, y) coordinates.
+The reference system can either be in SKY (RA, DEC) or in DETECTOR (x,y) coordinates.
 Both SKY and DETECTOR offsets move the telescope (i.e. the source moves in the opposite direction).
-For example, a DETECTOR offset of (+1, +1) moves the object -1'' in x and -1'' in y on the detector.
-Similarly, a (+1, +1) SKY offset moves the object -1'' East and -1'' North.
+For example, a DETECTOR offset of (+1,+1) moves the object -1'' in x and -1'' in y on the detector.
+Similarly, a (+1,+1) SKY offset moves the object -1'' East and -1'' North.
 Keep in mind that the orientation of the sky coordinate system for NIX depends on which camera is being used (see Section 7.4).
+It is strongly recommended to use DETECTOR offsets for APP, SAM, and any pupil-tracking observations, such that the offset pattern on the detector is known in advance.
+This is critical for observations using the detector windows where the change in parallactic angle may result in an offset moving the star off the subarray as the field rotates.
+SKY offsets should only be used for these modes when performing large sky offsets to avoid nearby, bright stars in the sky frame.

 The offsets in the templates are always defined as relative offsets.
 For example, a series of offsets (0, -10, 0, 10) brings the object back to the origin.
 The offset given in an observing templates may end at any arbitrary position (ending on a SKY position, for example); the telescope will always return to the origin at the end of a template regardless of the stated offset pattern, returning the object back to the acquisition position.
+Subsequent templates will start with the object in the acquisition position, regardless of any offset pattern in previous templates.